zefrios/SQL/Black Sabbath EDA/README.md

 ```
 ![SQL_1](https://github.com/zefrios/SQL/assets/83305620/991c1711-6c82-426f-8a31-a09aeccf06b9)

-Once the data is correctly extracted and placed into a dataframe, it is transferred to a SQL table for further analysis.
+Once the data is correctly extracted and placed into a dataframe, it is transferred to a SQL table for further analysis:

 ```Python
 engine = create_engine('sqlite:///spotify_track_info.db')